jaredjwang316/Infosys_Intern_Discord_ChatBot/README.md

 ### Core Files

-## main.py
-This file is a dummy file that was used to create a chat bot within the console.
-This file is not the one meant to be run, but only if you need to test something quickly within the console.
-It provides a simple command-line interface for testing Gemini AI responses.

 ## discord_bot.py
 This is the main Discord bot file that handles all Discord interactions.
 It contains various tools and commands that can be triggered by specific keywords and provides:
 - Message handling with user and channel-specific memory